-Requests for withdrawal should be submitted in writing to Miss Morgan Assistant Head teacher for Behaviour and Inclusion: Catherine.morgan@cleevepark-tkat.org who will discuss this with you and your child's teacher, and determine an appropriate substitute for these lessons.
+Requests for withdrawal should be submitted in writing to Carol Bonner (Senior DHT) who will discuss this with you and your child's teacher, and determine an appropriate substitute for these lessons.

 If you have any concerns or queries about your child's participation in these lessons, please do not hesitate to contact either myself or your child's class teacher to discuss these.